 You make your first deposit.
 The casino gives you extra money in your account as a bonus–to incentivize you to sign up and make a deposit.

-These bonuses are usually expressed as a percentage of your deposit up to a certain maximum.
+These bonuses are usually a percentage of your deposit up to a certain maximum.

-Here’s one example from a prominent online casino:
+Here’s an example from a prominent online casino:

 The property offers a 100% bonus of up to $1000 on your first deposit.

 You make a deposit of $1000 with a credit card, and the casino puts an extra $1000 into your account.
 You now have $2000 you can gamble with.